 ✅ Wow that’s great to see you again, I really missed you. – meaning I was lonely without you.

 Okay.
 So there are some examples of how we use the word MISS.

 Difference between Miss and Lose

 Share and help other students to improve English skills

 Lose L O S E means that you cannot find something.
-You put somewhere and you’re not able to locate it.
+You put it somewhere and you’re not able to locate it.
 You might find it after a short while so it’s only lost temporarily.
 Or something that you lose completely.
 Okay.